 Do however check to see if your laptop has a built in 3G broadband modem as many manufacturers (including Sony and Dell) include them on some models.
 This means you can put your SIM card inside your laptop and not have to plug anything in when you want to connect.
 Also, these can benefit from a larger internal aerial so they may perform better.

-You can usually use your 3G mobile phone and connect your laptop to the Internet, either using Bluetooth or a USB cable.
-The iPhone 3GS calls this 'Internet tethering'.
-This can't be used on PAYG iPhones with O2 but you can buy 3, 9 or 10GB 'bolt ons' from O2 from around 15-20p/GB (UK only) but these are likely to set you back around £15/month so you might benefit from looking at a separate mobile broadband connection.
+You can usually use your 3G or 4G mobile phone and connect your laptop to the Internet, either using Bluetooth or a USB cable.
+The iPhone calls this 'Internet tethering'.
+This can't be used on some contracts but you can buy 'bolt ons' which will generally allow it.
+Check to see if you would benefit from looking at a separate mobile broadband connection.

 If you find that your mobile operator promised good coverage in your area but you just can't get a signal, don't let them keep you in a long term contract.
 You should be able to argue that if they said you should get coverage, then you should be able to use the service.